RX-M/web-public/course-pages/irbiz/irbiz.md

 <!-- IRBIZ-->

-The CertNexus Incident Response for Business Professionals (IRBIZ) certification course (exam IRZ-110) covers methods and procedures in alignment with US-CERT's NCIRP (National Cyber Incident Response Plan) and Presidential Policy Directive 41 (PPD-41), regarding United States Cyber Incident Coordination.
-With IRBIZ accreditation, candidates will display competency in the effective preparations and oversight of the incident response process.
+The CertNexus Incident Response for Business Professionals (IRBIZ) certification course (exam IRZ-110) covers methods and procedures in alignment with US-CERT's National Cyber Incident Response Plan (NCIRP) and Presidential Policy Directive 41 (PPD-41) regarding United States Cyber Incident Coordination.
+With IRBIZ accreditation, candidates will display competency in the effective preparation and oversight of the incident response process.

 ### Delivery